thebooleanguy/event-management-system/README.md

 ## Overview

 The Event Management System is a university project designed to demonstrate the use of microservices architecture using Spring Boot.
-The system enables users to browse, book, and manage tickets for various events like musical shows, concerts, and theater performances.
+The system enables users to browse, book, and manage bookings for various events like musical shows, concerts, and theater performances.
 Organizers can create and manage events, while the system tracks ticket sales and user interactions.

 ## 🏗️ Microservices Architecture